ChristineCao/WebLinksApp/README.md

 	mvn test

-To run this program, java 8 and mvn need to be installed in your computer.
+To run this program, java 8 and mvn are needed to be installed in your computer.
 Please download the zip file links.zip, then unzip it into a folder for example C:\test\links, in the directory,

 to run the app: